julien-zigan/julien-zigan/README.md

 I'm at my best, when I face abstract intellectual challenges that force me to navigate uncharted territory.
 I welcome frustrating days of being completely at sea, anticipating the deep satisfaction when finally I start to see some structure.
 Ok, it's often rather weeks at sea, sometimes months.
-Either way, the work always pays off.
+Anyway, the work always pays off.

 Having a tendency to dwell in theory, it felt like braking a curse when I discovered coding.
 Did you know that by juggling around some comfortably abstract concepts and